MatthewTrapani/Automated-Garage-Door-Opening-Using-AI/README.md

 # Final Comments
-Thank you Dr. Elahe for helping us out and supplying us the correct materials + great advice!
+Thank you Dr. Elahe Javadi for your guidenca and help!

 Thank you Teachable Machines for the easy to use website: https://teachablemachine.withgoogle.com/